-Spain has delineated 748 GWB, with an average size of 482 km; a significantly larger average size has been applied in ES010.
+Spain has delineated 748 GWB, with an average size of 482 km2; a significantly larger average size has been applied in ES010.
 The reasons for these differences are not clear.

-The minimum size of small water bodies has been set at 5 km length for RWB, 0.5 km for LWB (or $0.08 \text{ km}^2$ if the lake is deeper than 3 metres, or whatever dimensions if protected in the Ramsar list), 0.5 km for TWB and 5 km length of coastline for CWB.
+The minimum size of small water bodies has been set at 5 km length for RWB, 0.5 km2 for LWB (or 0.08 km^2 if the lake is deeper than 3 metres, or whatever dimensions if protected in the Ramsar list), 0.5 km2 for TWB and 5 km length of coastline for CWB.